 SO was the fourth Bib Gourmand restaurant I tried in Dijon.

-The restaurant is operated by a husband-and-wife team.
+A husband-and-wife team operates the restaurant.
 He is the chef, while she manages the front of the house.
 The menu is straightforward and affordable.
 There is a three-course menu, which includes “Entree + Main + Dessert,” or a four-course menu, which provides for “Entree + Main (Fish) + Main (Meat) + Dessert,” or you can order à la carte.
 You can also add a cheese plate.
 Each stage featured a choice between two starters, two main courses, and two desserts.
 In situations like this, we usually order one of each to sample everything.
 So, we ordered the “Entree + Main + Dessert” menu.

 For the main course, we shared the catch of the day dish and a pork tenderloin dish.
 The pork was cooked perfectly, lightly pink inside—the way the French eat it.
 For dessert, we shared a panna cotta infused with Earl Grey tea and topped with exotic fruits and a clafoutis with apricots and Chantilly cream.